deloarts/pytia-property-manager/README.md

 ![Installer](assets/images/installer.png)

-After the installation the app starts automatically:
+After the installation you can run the app.

 ![App](assets/images/app.png)